 Mental stimulation toys don't rely on simple chewing or sound triggers.
 Most are treat-based and require your dog to figure out some puzzles before they can reap the rewards.

-These toys take time to figure out.
-Not only that, but they can strengthen your dog's brainpower!
+These toys take time to figure out and can potentially keep your dog entertained for hours, they can also strengthen your dog's brainpower!

 11. Prepare an Ice Treat